-Because human performance is regulated through cognitive, emotional, motivational, and decision-based processes, performers must invest in the development of mindfulness, goal-achievement, energy-management, attention- control, and imagery to hone the mental and emotional skills that enable elite performance.
+Because human performance is regulated through cognitive, emotional, motivational, and decision-based processes, performers must invest in the development of skills such as mindfulness, threat response control, mindset discipline, energy management, attention control, and visualization to build out the mental and emotional foundation that enables elite performance.